 on missingness range from 1%-5%.
 Identifying markers with high

-missingness rates is implemented in snp_missingness
+missingness rates is implemented in snp_missingness.
+It

 calculates the rates of missing genotype calls and frequency for all